 Four day training course with examinations on day 5, or for less experienced candidates there is the opportunity to take the examination the following week.

-No formal entry qualifications required, but a knowledge of pipeline fabrication techniques, safe working practices, and a general understanding of coating application would be advantageous.
+The minimum duration for industrial experience prior to or following success in the qualification examination is 1 month, showing knowledge of pipeline fabrication techniques, safe working practices, and a general understanding of coating application would be advantageous.

 For more information on the BGAS-CSWIP scheme, please view the BGAS-CSWIP scheme document